The Who's Tommy

 Inspiration

-Inspiration for The Who s Tommy, was drawn directly from the 1969 concept album Tommy, from the legendary rock band The Who.
-The work was the first album in history to be billed overtly as a rock opera and in its original release rocketed the band from somewhat-known single artist into what is now regarded as one of the best and best-known rock bands of all time.
-The album has sold over 20 million copies worldwide and before being devised as a musical was also the basis for a 1975 film of the same name.
-Between the original album, movie, and musical the majority of the plot remains intact, with only slight changes between each.
+Inspiration for The Who's Tommy was drawn directly from the 1969 concept album, Tommy by the legendary rock band, The Who.
+The work was the first album in history to be billed overtly as a rock opera and, in its original release, rocketed the band from somewhat-known single artists into what is now regarded as one of the best and best-known rock bands of all time.
+The album has sold over 20 million copies worldwide and, before being devised as a musical, was also the basis for a 1975 film of the same name.
+Between the original album, movie and musical, the majority of the plot remains intact, with only slight changes between each.

 Productions

-Following the Broadway run, The Who's Tommy was subsequently mounted in the West End, Canada, and at numerous regional and community theaters throughout the US and internationally.
+Following the Broadway run, The Who's Tommy was subsequently mounted in London's West End, Canada and at numerous regional and community theatres throughout the U.S. and internationally.

 Cultural Influence